 Mr. Horne has been the Chairman of the board of directors of Alzamend Neuro since June 2021 and served as its Chief Financial Officer from June 2016 to December 2018 and director from June 2016 to June 2021.
 He is also a director and the Chief Financial Officer of Avalanche since June 2016.
-Mr. Horne previously served as Chief Financial Officer of OptimisCorp, a healthcare technology developer, from January 2008 to May 2013, and Chief Financial Officer of Patient Safety Technologies, Inc., a medical device provider, from June 2005 to October 2008, and its interim Chief Executive Officer from January 2007 to April 2008.
+Mr. Horne previously served as Chief Financial Officer of OptimisCorp, a healthcare technology developer, from January 2008 to May 2013, and Chief Financial Officer from January 2007 to April 2008.
 Prior to that, Mr. Horne held supervisory positions at the accounting firm Price Waterhouse, LLP (now PwC).
 Mr. Horne earned a B.A. degree in accounting from Seattle University.